 California DMV Test Exceptions

-If you are over 17½ but under 18 years of age, you may get your California drivers permit without the drivers education certificate however, you will not be able to take the driving test until you turn 18.
+If you are over 17½ but under 18 years of age, you may get your California driver's permit without the driver's education certificate however, you will not be able to take the driving test until you turn 18.
 Once you pass your written test, you will be issued a provisional permit.

 California DMV Learners Permit

-Your learners permit, also called a provisional permit, will allow you to practice driving with an adult 25 years of age or older who has a valid California driver’s license.
+Your learner permit, also called a provisional permit, will allow you to practice driving with an adult 25 years of age or older who has a valid California driver’s license.
 He or she must sit close enough to take control of the vehicle if necessary.